 Ice-Breaker Interview Questions that Reveal Character:

 Before a presentation, interview or stage performance every person experiences butterflies in the stomach- irrespective of the confidence or experience level.
 At the time of walking into the interview chamber, the candidate has numerous thoughts and the stress level is high.

 Hence, the recruiter needs to break the ice and make the candidate feel comfortable.
 Unless comfortable, there is no way that the candidate would throw away the ‘ideal candidate’ mask.
 Some such interview questions could be:

 1. ‘I liked the color of your shirt.
 Where did you buy it from?’:

 Often candidates are taken back by this question.
 They think, “What?!
 Isn’t this interview?”
 Two things can happen with this question.
-Either the candidate would think the office is a really crazy place or that the place is full of fun and life.
+Either the candidate would think an office is a crazy place or that the place is full of fun and life.
 Both the impressions are good.